viatsko/awesome-vscode/README.md

 ### [GitHub](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-github)

 > Provides GitHub workflow support.
 For example browse project, issues, file (the current line), create and manage pull request.
 Support for other providers (e.g. gitlab or bitbucket) is planned.

+> Have a look at the [README.md](https://github.com/KnisterPeter/vscode-github/blob/master/README.md) on how to get started with the setup for this extension.

 ### [Icon Fonts](https://marketplace.visualstudio.com/items?itemName=idleberg.icon-fonts)